Last updated: 05/05/2026

 • Interaction with our website

-• User behavior (e.g., clicks, scrolls, dwell time, bounce rates)
+• User behavior, such as clicks, scrolls, dwell time, bounce rates

 • File downloads